Decentralizing Platform Power: A Design Space of Multi-level Governance in Online Social Platforms: A Design Space of Online Multi-level Governance

 \subsubsection{Support by Levels Above or Below.}

-On some platforms, middle levels are supported by higher levels through a variety of means, such as receiving technical help or getting access to moderation resources.
-For example, Twitch provides to streamers on each channel an Automod configuration, which lets them set rules that automatically remove inappropriate content.
-Middle levels can also be supported by lower levels, such as private servers of Mastodon, Minecraft, or World of Warcraft, that sometimes depend on users' financial support.
-This dimension, while related to authority and autonomy, is not motivated by the offline literature like they are, but stands out because of the variety of forms of support we see online.
-Support would seem to be tied to autonomy, with a high level of support to a middle level implying a correspondingly high level of accountability from that level.
-However, it is not difficult to observe decouplings.
-Recent attention on the inconsistent demonetization of YouTube videos highlights that YouTube does not equally support amateur creators and established media partners even though all channels are accountable to the same guidelines \cite{caplan2020tiered}.
+On some platforms, middle levels are supported by higher levels through various means, such as receiving technical help or getting access to moderation resources.
+For example, Twitch provides streamers on each channel moderator tools that let them set rules to remove inappropriate content automatically.
+Discord launched a Moderator Academy for educating server mods.\footnote{\url{https://discord.com/moderation}} Middle levels can also be supported by lower levels, such as the private servers of Mastodon, Minecraft, or WoW, which sometimes depend on users' financial support.

-We consider support from above to be lowest for middle levels with self-hosting, medium for middle levels hosted on a central platform, and highest when receiving funding, human staff support, or special access to developer tools.
-We consider support from below to be highest among middle levels that are fully user-run and -funded, and lowest on platforms with no tools or culture supporting voluntary contributions.
-We set support from below to be medium when there is a mix of units in the middle level that are supported by administrators and units that are supported by end users.
+Relevant indicators of levels of support from above could include whether a middle level is self-hosted or hosted on a central platform and whether it receives funding, human staff support, or special access to developer tools from the top level.
+Additionally, levels of support from below could be quantified based on whether a middle level is wholly or partially user-run and user-funded and has tools or culture supporting voluntary contributions.